 Open up the photo in Photoshop.
 You can open a photo by selecting File > Open then choose the image which you would like to open.
 You can use any image for this tutorial like either yours or may be any others but I’m using this one which has the pure white background.

-Press CTRL + J to duplicate the background layer or right click on the background layer choose ‘duplicate layer.’
-We are duplicating the background layer because in Photoshop background layer has no transparency and also, duplicating the layer will not harm you original image.
+Press CTRL + J to duplicate the background layer or right-click on the background layer choose ‘duplicate layer.’
+We are duplicating the background layer because in Photoshop background layer has no transparency and also, duplicating the layer will not harm your original image.
 Now you’ll have two layer background copy and background (see the below image).
 Just delete the background layer as we don’t need that.

 Now it’s time for selecting the background.
 You can use the Eraser Tool (E), Magic Wand, Quick Selection Tool (W) or may be Polygon Lasso Tool and Pen Tool (P) for selecting the background.
 The quickest way to that is to use the Magic Want Tool (W).
 You can also use other tools as well so activate any of the selection tool and select the white background.

 Activate the Magic Want Tool (W).
 Then simply click on the background to select it and it will select the background.
 Here you can see the marching ants showing that we’ve selected the background.